Who owns and manages the Downtown Farmers’ Market (DTFM)?

 Items not included: Items containing a majority of product not grown on vendor’s farm

-Prepared Food/Drink – Limited Openings **Review ALL details and restrictions below**
+Prepared Food/Drink – Open for 2022 **Review ALL details and restrictions below**

 What is the DTFM seeking in the Prepared Food/Drink Category?